psiz-org/psiz/CONTRIBUTING.md

 * PsiZ uses `pytest` for testing and `pytest-cov` for coverage analytics.
 These packages should be installed separtely by the user.
 * Tests that take more than a few seconds are marked as `slow` and can be skipped by running `pytest -m "not slow"`.
+* A coverage report can be generated using `pytest --cov`
 * All pytest markers must be registered, unregistered markers will generate an error.

 # Additional Guidance